ishara/sonar-examples/projects/mutli-module/gradle/README.md

-A simple gradle project (no module) is availabe at ../../languages/java/gradle/java-gradle-simple
+A simple gradle project (no modules) is availabe at ../../languages/java/gradle/java-gradle-simple